UK Process Chemistry Award

 Award Information

-The award committee is delighted to share that the 2025 Process Chemistry Award has been awarded to Prof Richard Bourne (University of Leeds) for his contributions to automated optimisation of chemical processes.
+The award committee is delighted to share that the 2026 Process Chemistry Award has been awarded to Dr Alex Cresswell (University of Bath) for his development of and detailed mechanistic investigations into the α C-H functionalisation of unprotected amines.

 Applications

-Nominations should highlight industry-relevant research that will progress the field of Process Chemistry including but not limited to synthetic methodology, process technology, reaction kinetics and modelling, biocatalytic transformations and photoredox catalysis,
+Nominations should highlight industry-relevant research that will progress the field of Process Chemistry including but not limited to synthetic methodology, catalysis, enabling technology, and process modelling.

 Nominees should be based in the UK and can be at any stage in their career.